 - Keep your eyes and ears open to clothing needs by family members, friends, neighbors, coworkers, and others who may have a need for women's clothing and accessories.

 - Internet sites that provide a means to donate items such as clothing are another option.
-These free services, including Freecycle and FreeSharing, require a quick registration and then you can offer your items at your convenience.
+These free services, including Freecycle, require a quick registration and then you can offer your items at your convenience.
 Craigslist also offers opportunities to find organizations and people who may need clothing and a chance to offer clothing for free to organizations or individuals in your area.

 Don't "dress up" the landfills; donate your usable women's clothing to someone in need today.